HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 ## Popular fonts

-Icon fonts are fully half of the top 10 most popular web fonts, the rest being clean, robust sans-serif typeface designs (Roboto Slab is at #19 and Playfair Display at #26 in this ranking, for debuts of other styles, though serif designs are well represented in the tail of the distribution).
+Icon fonts are half of the top 10 most popular web fonts, the rest being clean, robust sans-serif typeface designs (Roboto Slab is at #19 and Playfair Display at #26 in this ranking, for debuts of other styles, though serif designs are well represented in the tail of the distribution).

 {{ figure_markup(
   image="fonts-popular-typefaces.png",